Admin America offers streamlined ACA Employer Reporting Service to health insurance professionals & their clients.

 Rather than relying on a generic one size fits all approach to data collection, we take the time to understand each client’s benefits environment.
 Based on this, we customize a data collection template for each client to fit their specific reporting obligations.
 This eliminates unnecessary data gathering for the client while also allowing Admin America to offer our reporting services at extremely competitive simplified pricing.

 Simplicity and flexibility are great but we know it must be backed up by reliability.
 For over 25 years, the Admin America team has been a trusted resource for employers and health insurance professionals regarding federal employee benefits compliance issues.
 Our track record of reliability normally speaks for itself.
 However, ACA Employer Reporting was new for everyone in 2016.
 Employers need to know that their reporting will be done properly.
-To that end, we believe any ACA Employer Reporting Solution should be willing “to put their money with their mouth is.”
+To that end, we believe any ACA Employer Reporting Solution should be willing “to put their money where their mouth is.”
 That is why every client of our ACA Employer Reporting Solution receives a written performance guarantee against any penalties assessed by the IRS for non-compliance.

 We are confident you will find that our experience and expertise have enabled us to develop and execute the best ACA Employer Reporting Service available.